“Little children, from the moment they are weaned, are making their way toward independence.” - Maria Montessori

 The Toddler Classroom (Ages 1.5 to 3)

 Toddlers are a lot of fun!
 They are ready to learn and excited to progress.
 Our classroom provides the perfect opportunity for them to follow their natural urge to explore and understand the world around them.
-The classroom is staffed with two Montessori trained teachers, and the materials are designed specifically for this age group.
+The student-teacher ratio in the toddler classroom is 5-1, with at least one Montessori trained toddler teacher.
+The materials are designed specifically for this age group.

 Children who have worked in the toddler classroom are prepared to move into the CASA program with little or no difficulty.
 Their transition is usually seamless.
 Once the teachers have determined that a child is ready, the process can begin.
 Each child will visit his new classroom for a couple of hours every day, over the course of a week or so, until he feels comfortable with the change.
 Then, a whole new world of ‘work’ opens up for him.
 There is so much to do.
 There is so much to learn!